Parameter space investigation for spin-dependent electron diffraction in the Kapitza-Dirac effect: Theoretical Description

-The spin propagation matrix $M$ in Eq. \eqref{Compton_formula} is a complex $2\times 2$ matrix, $M \in \mathbb{C}^{2\times 2}$, corresponding to 8 independent degrees of freedom, in general.
 Even though we have already identified projection matrices as one possible characterization criterion for spin-dependent electron diffraction in the Kapitza-Dirac effect in a previous investigation \cite{ahrens_2017_spin_filter}, more general matrix forms for spin-dependent diffraction are possible \cite{ahrens_2020_two_photon_bragg_scattering}.

 At this point we want to emphasize that we associate the term \emph{spin-dependent} diffraction as a diffraction pattern which depends on the initial spin state of the electron, in context of the Kapitza-Dirac scattering.
 The large number of matrix degrees of freedom for the electron spin-propagation matrix turn the question ``How can one define a general and unique characterization for spin-dependent spin propagation matrices?'' into a sophisticated problem.

 As a first step, one may be tempted to establish a general definition for the term `spin-dependent spin propagation matrix'.
 For such a definition it stands to reason to require the following two conditions:\\